 Love does not rejoice at wrong, but rejoices in the right.
 God’s truth is the anchor that keeps one afloat in a tumultuous world.
 John 15:19 says, “If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.”
 To love well means we do not condone sinful behavior, and we stand up for the truth.

-St. Paul gives specific instructions on what one needs to focus on to love well.
+1Corinthians 13:4-8a are specific instructions given by St. Paul to enable one to love well.
 These instructions share both virtues and vices to work on.
 This provides a gold post one can aim towards.
-As one works to increase these virtues, and decrease these vices a holistic approach to mental health is taken: mind, body and spirit.
+As one works to increase the virtues, and decrease the vices a holistic approach to mental health is taken: mind, body and spirit.